EPCCed/hpc-intro/_episodes/13-scheduler.md

 {% include /snippets/13/env_challenge.snip %}

 Resource requests are typically binding.
 If you exceed them, your job will be killed.
 Let's use walltime as an example.
-We will request 30 seconds of walltime, and attempt to run a job for two minutes.
+We will request 30 seconds of walltime, and attempt to run a job for one minute.

 ```
 {% include /snippets/13/long_job.snip %}
 ```

 Submit the job and wait for it to finish.
-Once it is has finished, check the log file.
+Once it is has finished, check the error file.

 ```
 {{ site.host_prompt }} {{ site.sched_submit }} {{ site.sched_submit_options }} example-job.sh
-{{ site.host_prompt }} watch -n 60 {{ site.sched_status }} {{ site.sched_flag_user }}
+{{ site.host_prompt }} watch -n 20 {{ site.sched_status }} {{ site.sched_flag_user }}
 {% include /snippets/13/long_job_cat.snip %}
 ```
 {: .bash}